Zooloo2014/node-s3-upload-api/README.md

 A simple API to securely upload files to an AWS S3 bucket (and retrieve them again)

-## Run locally
+## Deployment

+### Build and run locally on Docker

-Update env with appropriate values and copy/rename to .env
+1. Update env with appropriate values and copy/rename to .env

 - DOMAIN=`localhost`
 - PORT=`5000`